cosmos/sdk-tutorials/academy/4-my-own-chain/game-wager.md

 ### Helpers for money checking

 Your new tests will include checks on wagers being paid, lost and won.
 So your tests need to initialize some bank balances for your players.
-You can make your life easier with a couple helpers.
-And also with a helper to confirm a bank balance.
+You can make your life easier with a few helpers and also with a helper to confirm a bank balance.

 1. Make a bank genesis [`Balance`](https://github.com/cosmos/cosmos-sdk/blob/9e1ec7b6/x/bank/types/genesis.pb.go#L105-L110) type from primitives: